Browse Items (13 total)

 A picture and description of Denton's new Municipal Building that was designed by O'Neil Ford.

-Photos of the Davis Office Building which was designed by the Mount-Miller Architects in 1965.
+Photos of the Davis Office Building.
+It was designed by the Mount-Miller Architects in 1965.
 The structure is bordered by North Elm Street and Congress Street.

 From the Denton Record-Chronicle: